About Osteoporotic Compression Fractures

 Treatment of osteoporotic compression fractures is usually two-stepped, treating the fracture and then the osteoporosis that caused the fracture.
 Treatment for the fracture will usually consist of nonoperative measures that include the following.

 - Heat/ice for local pain

 - Slow return to mobility

-- Vertebroplasty- a minimally invasive procedure designed to stabilize the bone and eliminate pain, where a thinner cement is injected into the collapsed vertebral.
+- Vertebroplasty- This procedure is a minimally invasive procedure designed to stabilize the bone and eliminate pain, where a thinner cement is injected into the collapsed vertebral.

-- Kyphoplasty- similar to vertebroplasty, designed to reduce pain, stabilize the bone, and restore some or all of the loss vertebral height.
+- Kyphoplasty- This procedure is similar to vertebroplasty, designed to reduce pain, stabilize the bone, and restore some or all of the loss vertebral height.

-To help prevent more fractures calcium supplements, increased vitamin D, and exercise are usually recommended.
+To help prevent more fractures, calcium supplements, as well as increased Vitamin D and exercise are usually recommended.